smile-eh/Reddit_Image_Scraper/README.md

 ## New Features

-This version well-supercedes the template created previously, with MANY new features.
+This version well-supersedes the template created previously, with MANY new features.

 * Auto-blacklisting low-quality images
 * Auto-blacklisting dead links